 With so many different plans and contractual rates, insurance can definitely be complicated.
 But we want to make it easy to understand and we’ll do our best to explain a few different scenarios below.

 - I have insurance but have not met my deducible: If you have not met your personal deductible or your family deductible, we have to charge you the contracted rate set forth by your insurance policy on the day of service.

 - Additionally, we can’t charge anything less than this contracted rate.
-Rates vary from one insurer to the next, however they’re typically in the $120-150 range.This is the same case with any in-network or out-of-network provider that accepts insurance.
+Rates vary from one insurer to the next.

 Important Note: If you can’t afford your insurer’s contracted rate, the next best option is to work out a sliding scale rate with your therapist.
 This way, the entire process is easier for everyone.
 Both parties won’t have to deal with unpaid insurance claims and you’ll have one affordable flat fee each time you come in.